Programs

 Kinship Navigator Program - Supporting Grandparents and Relatives Raising Children

-Ohio's premier program supporting grandparents and family relatives raising children in Lucas County when the biological parent is unable or unwilling to do so by providing helpful information and community resources to meet vital needs of kinship families.
-The Kinship Navigator Program connects grandparents and family relative caregivers to needed community services, offers quarterly support groups and kinship clubs, provides educational programs, and offers FREE publications including a quarterly newsletter, bi-monthly e-blast, and Parenting Smarts Resource Guide.
+Nationally recognized and Ohio's premier program, supports grandparents and family relatives raising children in Lucas County when the biological parent is unable or unwilling to do so.
+This program provides helpful information and community resources to meet the vital needs of kinship families, by connecting grandparents and family relative caregivers to needed community services, quarterly support groups and kinship clubs, educational programs, and FREE publications including a quarterly newsletter, bi-weekly e-blast, and Parenting Smarts Resource Guide.

 Get The Kinship Navigator Program - Supporting Grandparents and Relatives Raising Children Newsletter